 Mrs Obuobisa told the court that among the details filed were the investigation caution statements of the accused persons, the charge statements, a compact disk (CD) recording of the said tape, a forensic report as well as a transcript of the audio recording in question.

-Counsel for Ofosu Ampofo, Mr Tony Lithur, informed the court that the defence team was yet to be served with the list of documents and the state intended to rely on.
+Counsel for Ofosu Ampofo, Mr Tony Lithur, informed the court that the defence team was yet to be served with the list of documents and

 For his part, Dr Abdul Bassit Bamba, counsel for the second accused person, Boahen, informed the court that he, on May 3, 2019, filed a document at the registry of the court to show that his client was not present on the day of the said meeting where the audio was recorded.